-The Company's 2011 Plan (as amended) provides that in the event of a change in control, outstanding awards shall be subject to the applicable agreement of merger or reorganization and that such agreement may provide, without limitation, for the assumption of outstanding awards by the surviving corporation or its parent, for their continuation by the Company (if the Company is a surviving corporation), for accelerated vesting or for their cancellation with or without consideration.
-Additionally, under the 2011 Plan (as amended), the administrator may determine, at the time of grant of an award or thereafter, that such award shall become vested and exercisable, in full or in part, in the event that the Company is party to a change in control and a 2011 Plan participant is terminated in connection with or within a set time following such change in control.
+The Company's 2011 Stock Plan provides that in the event of a change in control, outstanding awards shall be subject to the applicable agreement of merger or reorganization and that such agreement may provide, without limitation, for the assumption of outstanding awards by the surviving corporation or its parent, for their continuation by the Company (if the Company is a surviving corporation), for accelerated vesting or for their cancellation with or without consideration.
+Additionally, under the 2011 Stock Plan, the administrator may determine, at the time of grant of an award or thereafter, that such award shall become vested and exercisable, in full or in part, in the event that the Company is party to a change in control and a 2011 Plan participant is terminated in connection with or within a set time following such change in control.

-The following table presents the estimated value that our Named Executive Officers would have realized in the hypothetical event a change in control of the Company had occurred on the last business day of 2015 (i.e. December 31, 2015) and the vesting of the outstanding stock options and restricted stock units held by them was accelerated in connection with such event.
+The following table presents the estimated value that our Named Executive Officers would have realized in the hypothetical event a change in control of the Company had occurred on the last business day of 2016 (i.e. December 30, 2016) and the vesting of the restricted stock units held by them was accelerated in connection with such event.
+Drs.
+Kibarian, Kim, and Michaels did not hold any outstanding stock options or unvested restricted stock units as of December 30, 2016.

+Value of

+Accelerated

-Name Value of Accelerated Rights (\$)
+Name Rights (\$)

-John K. Kibarian

-Gregory C. Walker 97,666(1)
+Gregory C. Walker 370,880 (1)

-Cornelis (Cees) Hartgring 239,515(2)(3)
+Cornelis (Cees) Hartgring 547,401 (1)

-Kimon W. Michaels

-KwangHyun (KH) Kim

 (1) This represents the value of accelerated stock units.
-The value was determined by multiplying the number of unvested shares subject to the restricted stock unit award as of December 31, 2015 by the closing market price of the Company's common stock on December 31, 2015 (\$10.84 per share).
+The value was determined by multiplying the number of unvested shares subject to the restricted stock unit award as of December 30, 2016, by the closing market price of the Company's common stock on December 30, 2016 (\$22.55 per share), which was the last business day of the year.